Meghan K. Woodsome

 - Member of International Association of Privacy Professionals

-- Represents investors in civil litigation arising out of long-running Ponzi scheme
+- Litigated and ultimately resolved civil litigation arising out of long-running Ponzi scheme

 Meghan Woodsome began her legal career in the San Francisco offices of O’Melveny & Myers LLP, practicing in the firm’s Financial Services Department.
 While at O’Melveny, Ms. Woodsome accrued extensive experience in civil litigation and case management while cultivating a substantive focus in data security and privacy.
 On the criminal side, Ms. Woodsome worked as a staff attorney in the Santa Barbara County Office of the Public Defender.
 Additionally, Ms. Woodsome has experience in the nonprofit realm having worked and consulted for multiple nonprofit institutions.